-- Four to six canvases, either board or stretch canvas.
+Either board or stretch canvas.
 Smallest size can be 9x 12in, but not smaller.
 Please do not purchase canvas larger than 11x15in.

-- One small jar of linseed oil, refined or regular.
+Small jar of linseed oil, refined or regular.

-- One box of vine charcoal, grade soft
+Box of vine charcoal, grade soft

-- A small chamois rag
+A small chamois rag